2017 New Year Resolutions For NQ Mobile

 Cash/share = $868MM /118MM shares = $7.35/share

 Back in March 2016, NQ announced that management would invest $100MM in NQ at the price of $5.25/share.
-Assuming NQ management exercises that option, the shares will be diluted by another 19MM shares and meanwhile $100MM cash will be added to the balance.
+Assuming NQ management exercises that option, the shares will be diluted by another 19MM shares, and meanwhile, $100MM cash will be added to the balance.

 Cash/share = $(868+100)MM/137MM shares = $7.07/share